Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Fixing Largest Contentful Paint (LCP)

-LCP measures how quickly your main content appears.
-On most WordPress pages, the LCP element is either a hero image, a featured image, or the first large block of text.
-Here’s how to get it under 2.5 seconds:
+LCP measures how quickly your main visible content appears.
+On most WordPress pages that’s a hero image, featured image, or large text block.
+Target: under 2.5 seconds.

 Optimize images aggressively.
-Convert images to WebP or AVIF format.
-Use responsive srcset attributes so mobile devices don’t download desktop-sized images.
-WordPress 6.x+ handles srcset automatically for images uploaded through the media library, but verify your theme isn’t overriding this behavior.
+Convert to WebP or AVIF.
+Use responsive srcset so mobile devices don’t download desktop-sized files.
+WordPress 6.x automatically generates srcset for uploaded images, but verify your theme isn’t overriding this — some themes strip it out when applying custom image sizes.

 Preload the LCP image.
-Add a <link rel="preload"> tag for the image that’s your LCP element.
-This tells the browser to start downloading it immediately rather than waiting until it discovers it in the HTML.
-In WordPress, you can add this via your theme’s functions.php or a performance plugin.
+Add <link rel="preload"> for whichever image is your LCP element.
+This tells the browser to fetch it immediately instead of waiting until it parses the HTML far enough to discover it.
+Add via functions.php or a performance plugin that supports LCP preloading.

 Eliminate render-blocking resources.
 Defer non-critical CSS and JavaScript.
-Inline critical CSS for above-the-fold content.
-Remove unused plugins that inject scripts on every page load.
+Inline critical above-the-fold CSS directly in the <head>.
+Remove plugins that inject scripts on every page load regardless of whether that page uses them.

 Fixing Interaction to Next Paint (INP)

 Defer non-essential JavaScript.
-Add defer or async attributes to script tags.
-Scripts from sliders, chat widgets, social sharing buttons, and analytics tools all compete for the main thread.
-Use the defer attribute for scripts that need to run in order, and async for independent scripts.
+Add defer to scripts that need to run in order; async to independent scripts.
+Sliders, chat widgets, social sharing buttons, and analytics tools all compete for the main thread.
+Every deferred script is time back for interactions.

-Break up long tasks.
-Any JavaScript task that runs for more than 50ms blocks the main thread and can cause poor INP.
-Use Chrome DevTools’ Performance tab to identify long tasks, then break them into smaller chunks using requestAnimationFrame or setTimeout.
+Identify and break up long tasks.
+Any JavaScript task running longer than 50ms blocks the main thread and can cause poor INP.
+Open Chrome DevTools’ Performance tab, record a page interaction, and look for long tasks (shown in red).
+Break them up using requestAnimationFrame or setTimeout to yield control back to the browser.

-Use a performance-oriented theme.
-Lightweight themes like Astra, GeneratePress, or Kadence load significantly less JavaScript than bloated multipurpose themes.
-If your theme loads more than 100KB of JavaScript, consider switching.
+Use a lightweight theme.
+Astra, GeneratePress, and Kadence load substantially less JavaScript than bloated multipurpose themes.
+If your theme loads more than 100KB of JS, that’s where to look first.
+This connects directly to what a solid technical SEO baseline requires: minimal render-blocking overhead from the theme layer itself.

 Fixing Cumulative Layout Shift (CLS)

-Always set width and height on images and videos.
-This is the single most impactful CLS fix.
-When the browser knows the dimensions of an image before it loads, it reserves the correct amount of space.
-WordPress adds width and height attributes automatically, but custom theme code or page builder output might not.
+Always set explicit width and height on images and videos.
+This is the single highest-impact CLS fix.
+When the browser knows dimensions upfront, it reserves space before the image loads.
+WordPress adds these attributes automatically for images uploaded through the media library, but custom theme output or page builders often omit them.

-Use font-display: swap with caution.
-While font-display: swap prevents invisible text, it causes a layout shift when the custom font loads and replaces the fallback.
-Use font-display: optional if the layout shift is significant, or match your fallback font’s metrics to your custom font using tools like CSS size-adjust.
+Use font-display: swap carefully.
+It prevents invisible text during font load, but causes a layout shift when the web font replaces the fallback.
+For high-shift situations, font-display: optional is safer, or use CSS size-adjust to match your fallback font’s metrics to the custom font so the swap is visually seamless.

 Reserve space for dynamic content.
-Ad slots, embedded videos, iframes, and dynamically loaded content should have explicit dimensions set via CSS.
-Use min-height or aspect-ratio to prevent the content from causing layout shifts when it loads.
+Ad slots, embedded videos, iframes, and lazy-loaded blocks should have explicit dimensions via CSS — min-height or aspect-ratio work well.
+Without reserved space, content jumps when they load.

 A WordPress CWV Optimization Checklist

-Here’s a prioritized checklist you can work through systematically:
+A prioritized sequence you can work through systematically:

 PriorityActionMetric ImpactedDifficulty